Going Lightweight: How To Shave Weight off Your Pack for Safer and Easier Hiking

 I need a simple one-compartment pack, with some cords on the outside, good support and ventilation.
 I also need a good hip belt with pockets for a camera and snacks.

 I don’t have a favorite right now, but I am looking around.
 I gather opinions and reviews for later.
-At the moment I like those four the most (from the photos above):
+At the moment I like those four the most:

 Sleeping bag for lightweight hiking